GarrettJenkinson/informME/README.md

 for details.

-GMP, MPFR, MPREAL, and Eigen are all C++ dependencies that the installation script will install for you as needed.
+GMP, MPFR, MPREAL, and Eigen are all C++ dependencies that the installation script will install as needed.

 A working SAMtools installation needs to be on the system path.